On the probability of generating invariably a finite simple group: Exceptional groups

-With all the information we have gathered, it is not difficult to deduce the proof of Theorem \ref{theorem_1.5_restatement}.
+With all the information we have gathered, it is not difficult to complete the proof of Theorem \ref{theorem_1.5_restatement} in this case.
 With this aim, we choose a generator $x_{+,-}^i$ of the cyclic torus $T_{+,-}^i$, $i=1,2$, and a generator $x_{-,+}^i$ of the cyclic torus $T_{-,+}^i$, $i=1,2$.
-Moreover we choose elements $x_1$ and $x_2$ as in item (a); in particular $x_1$ belongs only to $^3\!D_4(1)$ and $^3\!D_4(2)$, and $x_2$ belongs only to $B_4(1)$ and $B_4(2)$.
+Moreover we choose elements $x_1$ and $x_2$ as in item (a); in particular $x_1$ belongs only to $^3\!D^1_4$ and $^3\!D^2_4$, and $x_2$ belongs only to $B^1_4$ and $B^2_4$.
 Our set of elements is therefore

 We now want to show that there is not a maximal torus of $F_4(q)$ belonging to an overgroup of all these elements.
 By order considerations, if a torus belongs to $\mathcal T(x_1)$ and $\mathcal T(x_2)$, then it must be one of the eight tori $T_{\delta,\delta'}^i$.
-Assume $i=1$: the argument is entirely symmetric and the case $i=2$ proved in the same way.
+Assume $i=1$: the argument is entirely symmetric and the case $i=2$ is handled in the same way.
 By our choice of notation, $x_{+,-}^2$ and $x_{-,+}^2$ belong to type $2$ subgroups.
 However $T_{\delta,\delta'}^1$ does not belong to any of these.
 The only other overgroups of maximal rank of $x_{+,-}^2$ and $x_{-,+}^2$ are, respectively, $R_-$ and $R_+$.
 However, our torus $T_{\delta,\delta'}^1$ belongs to exactly one of these (depending on the value of $\delta$).
-Therefore we have shown that the overgroups of our six elements cannot contain a common maximal torus, and the proof is concluded.
+Therefore we have shown that the overgroups of our six elements cannot contain a common maximal torus, and the proof of Theorem \ref{theorem_1.5_restatement} (and therefore Theorem \ref{main_theorem_absolute_constant_2}(1)) for exceptional groups is concluded.